 In British infomercials, the full price is usually mentioned as an option - you can pay the full amount ''or'' you can go for the payments (but see below).
 In North America, though, the full price may only be given at the end of the infomercial by the announcer who tells you that OperatorsAreStandingBy, or even rushed through in the tiniest of mouse-sized legal type which is sneakily asserted as a payment option only available to those who send a check or money order through the mail, which these days is a quickly declining amount of people.

-In the UK the phrase is "four ''equal'' payments", which doesn't sound anywhere near as sexy as "four easy monthly payments" - and that's deliberate, as the word "equal" is mandated by law and is expressly meant to remind viewers that they're paying in installments.
+In the UK the phrase is "four ''equal'' payments", which doesn't sound anywhere near as sexy as "four easy monthly payments" - and that's deliberate, as the word "equal" is mandated by law and is expressly meant to remind viewers that they're paying in instalments.
 However, the UK has an additional, much sneakier variant: the amazing product that's sold for only £99.99, or 12 convenient equal payments of £10.99, plus shipping and handling.
 Do the math: 12 times £10.99 is £131.88, or over thirty pounds ''more'' than the purchase price for anyone who paid for it at one go.
-Basically you're paying about 30% interest on the money you didn't even realize you were borrowing.
-Exactly whose "convenience" is that for? [[note]]This type of padding is so "convenient" for sellers that it's actually ''illegal'' or rate-capped in many countries, including Canada - which is why you don't see it often in commercials produced for the North American market.[[/note]] This trick is also done with rent-to-own sales, where the total payments can end up being two to three times the original value of the item being purchased.
+Basically you're paying about 30% interest in order to not pay it all at once. [[note]]This type of padding is so "convenient" for sellers that it's actually ''illegal'' or rate-capped in many countries, including Canada - which is why you don't see it often in commercials produced for the North American market.[[/note]] This trick is also done with rent-to-own sales, where the total payments can end up being two to three times the original value of the item being purchased.

 A similar tactic is often used by furniture stores where payments are deferred: "Do not pay anything, not even the taxes, until [[ExtyYearsFromNow 20XX]]!"
 On a more serious note, sub-prime mortgages operated on the same kind of idea on a much larger scale.